Tomasz Vetulani: Life and work

-He was born in 1965 in Kraków as the second son of Jerzy Vetulani and Maria née Pająk, younger brother of Marek.
+He was born on 21 December 1965 in Kraków as the second son of Jerzy Vetulani and Maria née Pająk, younger brother of Marek.
 He was baptized by bishop Karol Wojtyła, who was a friend of his family.

-He attended the August Witkowski High School, where he passed matura.
+He attended the August Witkowski 5th High School, where he passed matura.
 He studied at the Jan Matejko Academy of Fine Arts, at the Faculty of Painting (1986–1991), and graduated from the studio held by professor Juliusz Joniak.
 During the studies he shortly collaborated with a renowned artist Tadeusz Kantor.
 In 1990 he went to Israel for two semesters to study at the University of Haifa.
 In 1992–1993 he studied at the Academy of Fine Arts in Ghent, holding a scholarship from the Flemish Community of Belgium and the Minister of Culture of Poland.

 In Poland, Vetulani made his debut in 1992 with a group exhibition at the Stawski Gallery in Kraków.
 In 1994 he was among the awarded at the 31st National Painting Exhibition Bielska Jesień organised by Galeria BWA, and in 2002 he was nominated for the Daniel Chodowiecki Award for Polish drawing and graphic art.

 In 1991 he moved to Utrecht, Netherlands, where he has since been living and working.
 In Utrecht, he was commissioned to design several sculptures in public space, including the balustrade of the bridge over the canal between Bleyenburgstraat and Huizingalaan called Eendjesbrug (The Duck Bridge, 2014) and the sculpture titled De Stoel (The Chair) at the Voorveldse Polder Park (2018).

 His works have been shown at several dozen individual and collective exhibitions in Poland, the Netherlands, Germany and Norway, including at the Ujazdów Castle Centre for Contemporary Art in Warsaw, Museum of Contemporary Art in Kraków, Galeria BWA in Bielsko-Biała, Bunkier Sztuki Gallery for Contemporary Art, Contemporary Art Gallery in Opole, and in private galleries.
 Since 2014, he exhibits at the Galeria Olympia in Kraków.